Romsey Belbins

 PERKINS and SONS will offer the above for SALE by AUCTION, on Thursday the 7th of June, 1883, at the White Horse Hotel, Romsey, at two for three o’clock, by order of the Trustees and Exors. of the late Mrs. Clark.

-Here’s a little story that might show the worth of conducting spur of the moment enquiries.
+This is a little story that might show the worth of conducting spur of the moment enquiries.
 Between Christmas and New Year not long after the first incarnation of BelbinMania appeared on the web, Terry BELBIN and his now wife, Gill, decided to get away from family Christmas gatherings for a few hours and visited BELBINS to take some photographs of the area.
 Much to their surprise, the huge wrought iron gates to BELBINS HOUSE were opening as they approached, and the driver of the car leaving the property invited them into the grounds.
-Much to their consternation, the gates shut automatically as the car left, leaving Terry and Gill trapped in the grounds.
-They had no choice but to march the long driveway to the house to explain themselves to the owners who were, not unsurprisingly, suspicious.
-After some hasty explanation about surnames and house names and so forth, instead of being escorted off the property they were invited into the house and were shown an 1882 auction document which had been in a frame having been recently discovered during the new owners renovation of the house.
+Much to their consternation, the gates shut automatically as the car left, leaving Terry and Gill trapped there.
+They had no choice but to march past the huge boulder inside the gate and up the long driveway to the house to explain themselves to the owners who were, not unsurprisingly, suspicious.
+After some hasty explanation about surnames and house names and so forth, instead of being escorted off the property they were invited into the house for mulled wine and were shown an 1882 auction document which had been in a frame having been recently discovered during the new owners renovation of the house.
 The document contained a colourful map showing the extent of the BELBINS property and was a discovery that would not otherwise have been made.
 It is assumed that the 1882 auction didn’t proceed for some reason as the 1883 auction referenced above was only seven months later.

 NICHOLAS BELBIN married Sarah daughter of Richard Wilkes of Titchfield who died 1680 aged 23 (buried in St. Thomas) and had issue:-